Mastering Sheet Query Order By: Unlock Powerful Data Insights

 Troubleshooting Common Issues

-If you find yourself running into issues when using the QUERY
+If you find yourself running into issues when using the QUERY function, here are a few troubleshooting tips:

-- Check Your Range: Make sure the data range you’re querying actually contains data.
+- Check Your Range: Make sure the data range youโre querying actually contains data.

 - Debug Your Query: Start with a simple query and gradually add complexity, checking results along the way.